 Diarrhea can happen at any age, but it can be particularly worrisome for vulnerable populations, like young children and the elderly.
 Thankfully, the most common causes of and ways to relieve diarrhea are the same regardless of age.
-With a few tips outlined here, you can support diarrhea in the elderly and help to relieve it.
+With the few tips outlined here, you can help support and relieve diarrhea in the elderly.

 Common Causes of Diarrhea in The Elderly